kimikadze/plot-character-interaction/README.md

 Then, go to the official Graphviz page and download a binary for your OS: https://graphviz.org/download/; unpack it.

-> Add Graphviz folder to your PATH after installation.
+> Add Graphviz `bin` folder to your PATH after installation.

 Edit path to Graphviz bin folder in the code: